Gr1nns/Fake_Brain/Docs/01_introduction.md

 Understanding neural signals is a major challenge for neuroscience and neuroengineering.
 Electroencephalography (EEG) provides a non-invasive way to observe brain activity, but acquiring an EEG device has limitations, such as noise, hardware cost, and accessibility.

-This project proposes a computational framework for the generation and low-level processing of artificial neural signals inspired by EEG activity.
-By working with simulated data, the project aims to provide a controlled environment for experimentation, exploration, and early-stage hypothesis testing related to neural signal behavior.
+In this project I demonstrate a computational structure capable of generating and processing artificial neural wave signals.
+Because it is generated with simulated data, the project aims to provide a controlled environment for testing, exploration, and testing of initial hypotheses related to the generation of neural signals.
 The Artificial Neural Signal Generator & Processor is designed as a long-term research project, evolving through incremental and independently documented stages.